NGUYEN-8lllD/M-7F-HUNT3R/README.md

 **Key Observations:**

-* **Cholesterol Levels:** The majority of patients, regardless of heart disease status, have cholesterol levels between 150 and 300 mg/dL.
-Cases with cholesterol levels reaching up to 600 mg/dL are uncommon.
+* **Cholesterol Levels:** Most of the patients, regardless of heart disease status are having cholesterol levels reaching 150 to 300 mg/dL.
+In some cases the cholesterol levels reaching up to 600 mg/dL are rare.

 * **Resting Blood Pressure:** Blood pressure ranges from 100 to 160 mmHg for both groups.
 There is no significant difference in blood pressure levels between patients with and without heart disease, as their ranges overlap.